earthly/earthly/docs/guides/pushing-images-to-ACR.md

 ### 401 (authentication required)

 Re-run `az acr login --name` to log in again and refresh your credentials.
+Azure recommends that you run this at the beginning o each automated script; keep this in mind for your CI runs.